Interface#

 }

-⚠️ Synchronous operations have a default timeout of 5 seconds.
+⚠️ Synchronous operations time out after 5 seconds.

 Return values#